bridgecrew-perf6/deploysarus/README.md

 # deploysarus
-A auto deployment tool based on github, gitlab, gogs webhook
+A auto deployment tool based on Github, Gitlab and Bitbucket webhooks